Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 From Director of Health Alex Maples

-When most people think of cardio, they’re thinking about burning calories.
+When most people think of cardio, they think of calorie burn.
 And while it does burn calories, that’s just one tiny part of the picture.
-In fact, if your primary goal is weight or fat loss, cardio may not even be the most effective tool (something we’ll dig into more when talking about body composition).
+In fact, if your primary goal is weight or fat loss, cardio may not even be the most effective tool (see Body Composition: What You’re Made of Matters).

-But here’s the truth: Cardiorespiratory fitness offers a huge return on investment that has nothing to do with calorie burn.
-From heart health to brain function to how long – and how well – you live, its impact is both broad and profound.
+Here’s the real headline: Cardiorespiratory fitness (CRF) offers a huge return on investment that has nothing to do with calorie burn.
+From heart health to brain function to how long (and how well) you live, its impact is both broad and profound.
 It’s not just about burning energy.
 It’s about building capacity.

 CRF and Your Baseline Operating System

 Cardiorespiratory Fitness (CRF) is your body's ability to deliver oxygen to muscles during sustained physical activity.
 It’s a measure of how well your heart, lungs, blood vessels, and muscles all work together as a team.
-Good cardiorespiratory fitness doesn’t just help you during a workout – it upgrades your default state.
+Improve CRF, and you upgrade your default state – not just your workouts.
 Here’s what that means:

 Lower Resting Heart Rate & Blood Pressure

 With higher CRF, your heart becomes more efficient.
 It pumps more blood per beat, so it doesn't need to work as hard at rest.
-This translates to:
+In other words, a stronger engine idles lower:

 More Resilient Nervous System

-Higher CRF enhances autonomic balance, improving parasympathetic tone (your “rest and recover” system).
+Higher CRF enhances autonomic balance, boosting parasympathetic tone (your “rest and recover” system).
 That means:

-Your heart rate variability (HRV) tends to improve (a marker of adaptability and nervous system health)
+• Heart rate variability (HRV) tends to improve (a marker of adaptability and nervous system health).

 Protective Effects of High CRF